-The instructor will respond to e-mail and voice mail communication with 24 hours Monday through Friday except Finals Week.
-Assignment grades will be published within 48 hours of the assignment due date.
+The instructor will respond to e-mail and voice mail communication within 24 business hours Monday through Thursday except Finals Week.
+Assignment grades will be published within 48 business hours of the assignment due date.

 COURSE MATERIALS

 Required Text:

 - 1. You will be required to have access to Openstax Psychology 2e.
 The course will include the textbook content in electronic form. - a.
 Optional ISBN: 978-1-97507-644-3 if you would rather have the textbook in paperback form.
 You will have to purchase this option.